- Teen Challenge Adventure Ranch

 - The student’s conduct and behavior.

 Students at Teen Challenge take part in many different kinds of recreational activities.
-Students participate in many off campus activities during their stay at Teen Challenge.
+Students participate in many off-campus activities during their stay.
 They go to concerts and conferences, visit theme parks, go rock climbing, bowl, ice skate, and do many other activities.
 A variety of activities are offered on campus as well.
-Students regularly play basketball in our gymnasium, use our weight lifting equipment, play Frisbee golf, play flag football, or use our low ropes/adventure-based training course, etc.
+Students regularly play basketball or use our CrossFit equipment in our gymnasium, play Frisbee golf and flag football, or use our low ropes/adventure-based training course, etc.